AP Interview: Karzai says Afghan election threatens peace

 Karzai has pressed for a resumption of U.S-Taliban talks, which collapsed earlier this month after President Donald Trump said a deal that seemed imminent was “dead.”

-Karzai believes the best path forward is a resumption of peace talks — if not between the U.S. and Taliban, then among Afghans, including the Taliban.
-He says Afghans should plot their own course out of war.
+He believes the best path forward is a resumption of peace talks — if not between the U.S. and Taliban, then among Afghans, including the Taliban.
+He said Afghans should plot their own course out of war.

-Karzai says holding elections now “is like asking a heart patient to run a marathon.”
+Holding elections now, Karzai said, “is like asking a heart patient to (run) a marathon”

+“This is no time for elections,” he said.
+“We should first come to peace in Afghanistan and then conduct elections. … We cannot conduct elections in a country that is going through a foreign-imposed conflict.
+We are in a war of foreign objectives and interests.
+It isn’t our conflict.
+We are only dying in it.”

-Holding the elections is a gamble, with some warning that a messy vote marred by violence and fraud allegations could trigger a political crisis and further disrupt chances of getting back to talks on peace.
+Holding elections is a gamble, with some warning that a messy vote marred by violence and fraud allegations could trigger a political crisis and further disrupt chances of getting back to talks on peace.

 Proponents of holding the vote argue that only elections can bestow the needed legitimacy on a new government to be able to claim a place at the negotiating table.
 During months of peace talks over the past year, the Taliban refused to negotiate with the outgoing government, which was cobbled together by Washington after 2014 presidential polls were mired in massive fraud and dismissed by the militant group as a U.S. puppet.

+Karzai called for an immediate resumption of talks, urging U.S. President Donald Trump to restart negotiations but this time he demanded transparency and openness.
+He sharply criticized the secrecy that had enveloped the year-long talks between the United States and Taliban.

-Previous elections were deeply flawed.
-In the run-up to Saturday’s vote, candidates have alleged that President Ashraf Ghani, a front-runner, is abusing his power by using the resources of government to help his election campaign.
+Previous elections were deeply flawed and in the run-up to Saturday’s vote, candidates have alleged that President Ashraf Ghani, a front-runner, is abusing his power by using the resources of government to help his election campaign.

 While 18 candidates for president will be on the ballot, the majority are not campaigning and although none have officially withdrawn some have thrown their support behind other candidates.